 What upsets me about this movie the most is that everyone acts stupid.
 They contradict themselves and then they just do something ridiculous.

-Another thing I hate is the unlikable characters; I don’t really like any of the characters in this movie.
+Another thing I hate is the unlikeable characters; I don’t really like any of the characters in this movie.
 I found characters that I really loved in both the Prequel and the Original Trilogy.
-I just want to see Episode IV and then be done with Star Wars, and I’d never thought I’d ever say that.
+I just want to see Episode IV: The Rise of Skywalker and then be done with Star Wars, and I’d never thought I’d ever say that.

 I’m done with this franchise, say what you want about George Lucas and his corny dialogue, at least the man could tell stories that were good and interesting and pulled from classic literature and mythology and spun them into something that was unique.
 This is just trying to win people over with Original Trilogy nostalgia, without a shred of originality.